-Preheat the oven to 350°F. Spray a 9-inch pie dish with cooking spray.
+Preheat the oven to 350°F. Spray a 9-inch deep pie dish with cooking spray.

 Place the Oreo cookies in the bowl of a food processor and pulse until finely ground.
 Add in the melted butter and pulse until moistened.
 Press the mixture into the bottom and up the sides of the prepared pie dish.
 Bake for 10 minutes, or until fragrant and set.
 Let cool completely on a wire rack.

 Make the filling:

 In a small saucepan, whisk together the granulated sugar and eggs.
 Set over medium-low heat and cook, whisking constantly, until the mixture reaches 160°F and coats the back of a metal spoon.
 Remove from heat and stir in the melted chocolate and vanilla until smooth.
 Cool to just warm, stirring occasionally.